toby-l-baker/assistive-mouse-capstone/README.md

 `(x_rect, y_rect, w_rect, h_rect)` is the location and size of the bounding box expressed as floating-point numbers.
 Note that this information is only available when running Demo 2.

+## OpenCV

+Head to the ```cameramouse/README.md``` to understand more about the purely OpenCV implementation and possible future steps on this particular avenue.
+Created since this will be portable to all OS's and is lightweight in terms of computation, currently runs at the full 30 FPS.
+MediaPipe is very promising and provides a lot of good information regarding gestures but is computationally expensive and only works on Linux.
+Differentiating hand gestures is hard with OpenCV but inputs such as voice could be useful.
+I believe Weihao had some luck with some voice recognition software called snowboy.

 ## Gesture Learning
 TODO